ITCODEHELP/typescript/README.md

 ## Classes

-The available product under this SDK is Jupita.
+The available product under the Typescript SDK is Jupita.
 You may construct Jupita by the public constructor and pass the two required parameters:

 - Your authentication token,
 - Your `touchpointId`.